Zilliqa/scilla/README.md

 ### Running the testsuite

-The testsuite is based on the OUnit2 framework and is driven by the main module in tests/Testsuite.ml.
-Currently there are two types of tests run in the testsuite. "contracts" tests run a full transition on a contract with all input data provided. "eval" tests only test expression evaluation.
-To add more tests of either of these kinds, look for the corresponding ml files in their tests/ directory and add accordingly.
+The testsuite is based on the `OUnit2` framework and is driven by the main module in `tests/Testsuite.ml`.
+Currently there are two types of tests run in the testsuite. `contracts` tests run a full transition on a contract with all input data provided. `eval` tests only test expression evaluation.
+To add more tests of either of these kinds, look for the corresponding `.ml` files in their tests/directory and add accordingly.

 To run the testsuite: